Chapter Three: The Lindas

 Marsupials’ metabolic rates are slower than mammals’.
 This fact is an asset to opossums in many ways.
 It takes less energy to sustain them, fewer nutrients, less food.
 This is thought to be the reason they can eat poisonous snakes—they don’t absorb the venom like a mammal would.

 But it also means they heal more slowly.
-Dr. Arnold explained their patient’s biology to the two Lindas, who, by instinct, had taken hold of each other’s hands.
+Dr. Arnold explained their patient’s biology to the Lindas, who, by instinct, had taken hold of each other’s hands.
 One began to cry.
 The other refused.

-Lying as still as they’s found her, freed of her swaddling, on the stainless exam table, not knowing or not caring where she was, the opossum made no motion to appeal when her verdict was handed down.
+Lying as still as they’d found her, freed of her swaddling, on the stainless exam table, not knowing or not caring where she was, the opossum made no motion to appeal when her verdict was handed down.

 “We thought—we were both thinking—this can’t be it.
 Right?
 Didn’t we think that?”